Brooklyn Postnuptial Lawyers

 We have experienced postnuptial attorneys who can set up a postnuptial agreement that fulfills all the legal requirements.
 This is essential, because agreements that don’t often are ruled invalid during divorce court.
 The last thing you want is to spend your time on a postnuptial agreement that ends up being useless in court.

-Here’s everything you need to know about postnuptial agreements in New York, along with how we can give you the best representation as we arrange your agreement.
+Here’s everything you need to know about postnuptial agreements in New York, along with how we can give you the representation as we arrange your agreement.

 The Purpose of the Postnuptial Agreement

 If you’re familiar with the prenuptial agreement, often referred to as the prenup, then the postnuptial agreement isn’t hard to understand, because it serves the same purpose.
 Both agreements are contracts between you and your spouse that stipulate what will happen if you divorce.
 This includes what property belongs to each of you and if there will be any spousal support.

 Many couples make the mistake of not getting any prenuptial or postnuptial agreement, which leaves your divorce proceedings entirely in the hands of the court.
 You’re much better off getting a contract that ensures your assets will stay with you should you get divorced.

 The sole difference between prenuptial and postnuptial agreements is when you get them, with a prenup being an agreement you and your spouse sign before the wedding, a postnup is an agreement you both sign after.

 If you didn’t get a prenup and you’re now married, then you’ll need to go the postnuptial agreement route.
 You’ll want an attorney to help you during this process.

 Just as in the drafting of a prenup, in a postnuptial agreement, both parties must be completely transparent about all their assets and debts.
 The agreement can cover the rights and responsibilities of the spouses during the marriage, as well as division of property and spousal maintenance issues if the couple ever gets divorced.